 You can also share these detailed dashboards across management teams and with team leads to help with escalations and WFM during high-volume times.
 That way if you hit a busy period, your agent-specific dashboard lets you see where to re-route calls to available agents and where you need to step in, at a glance.

 This type of templated dashboard-turned-wallboard gives you, your team leads, and your agents a high-level overview of what’s happening in your contact center on a daily basis.

-Pull in charts and graphs showing how your customers reach out – by phone, chat, email, text, or social.
+Once you’ve picked what to monitor, pull in charts and graphs showing how your customers reach out – by phone, chat, email, text, or social.
 And, have a running tally of who reaches out for help.
-That way you know who had less-than-perfect product or service experiences prompting a service interaction.
+That way you know who had a less-than-perfect product or service experience prompting a service interaction.

 A real-time dashboard gives you intel to course-correct quickly if agents are missing key metrics.
 It offers up a 30-foot overview of what happens on the floor of your contact center.
 And, it delivers a daily progress-check for your team.
 So, they don’t have to wait for a 1:1 or team meeting to know how you’re working together to accomplish business goals and squash customer complaints.

 “This information lets you know at-a-glance the pulse of your center, agent actions and where staffing adjustments may need to be made immediately.
 Keep in mind, agents want to know how they are doing and desktop dashboards for them are paramount.”Laura Sikorski